habitat-sh/habitat/www/source/docs/plan-syntax.html.md

   ~~~

 fix_interpreter()
 : Edits the `#!` shebang of the target file in-place.
-This is useful for changing hardcoded paths defined by your client source files to the equivalent path in a Habitat package.
+This is useful for changing hardcoded paths defined by your source files to the equivalent path in a Habitat package.
 You must include the required package that provides the expected path for the shebang in pkg_deps.
 This function performs a greedy match against the specified interpreter in the target file(s).

   To use this function in your plan, you must specify the following arguments:
     1. The target file or files